-This Agreement is by and between the COUNTY OF MENDOCINO, hereinafter referred to as the "COUNTY", and Redwood Quality Management Company, Inc., hereinafter referred to as the "CONTRACTOR".
+This Amendment to BOS Agreement No. 19-193 is entered into this ILTH day of July, 2020, by and between the COUNTY OF MENDOCINO, a political subdivision of the State of California, hereinafter referred to as "COUNTY" and Redwood Quality Management Company, Inc., hereinafter referred to as "CONTRACTOR".